frc5687/2021-tutorial/EXAMS/controls.md

 # Level Four Controls Exam: Modifying Code

-A level four licenese holder can modify code that a higher level license holder has written.
+A level four wrangler can modify code that a higher level wrangler has written.

 - Modify commands to run subsystems based on operator input.
 - Modify an autonomous command to run a subsystem for a set duration.